 - Does the URL contain a .edu, .gov domain, for example, http://library.ucsc.edu.

-Purpose: It is important to determine the goals of the Webpage.
+Purpose: It is important to determine the goals of the webpage.
 You can check to see if these are clearly stated in a mission statement or an “About Us” page.
-This can help you determin if the page is intended to inform, explain, or persuade.
+This can help you determine if the page is intended to inform, explain, or persuade.

 - Is the information biased or is the author presenting more than one side of the argument?